-This page is to provide information about opening a Swiss Bank account.
-I will give you free step-by-step instructions and information about opening an account in this most-respective banking jurisdiction.
+This page is to provide information about opening a Swiss bank account.
+Therefore, I will give you free step-by-step instructions and information about opening an account in this most respected banking jurisdiction.

 3. Lawsuit protection

 Switzerland has very strict laws protecting the privacy of account holders.
-In 1934, laws went into place which are still enforced today, such that if a banker reveals information about a client’s account without his consent, the banker can receive several months in jail.
-Therefore, the existence of an account is extremely private and bound by very highly enforced laws.
+As such, in 1934, laws went into place which are still enforced today.
+For example, if a banker reveals information about a client opening a Swiss bank account without his consent, the banker can receive several months in jail.
+Therefore, a clients connection to an account is extremely private and bound by very highly enforced laws.

-Because it is a very reputable country with high regard for integrity, honesty and the strength of the banking system, there are also laws to prevent obviously criminal proceeds from being sheltered in Swiss banks.
-Examples are proceeds from theft, terrorism and drug trafficking.
-If it is suspected that such an individual has proceeds in the Swiss banking system, the case will be taken before a Swiss judge.
-If the criminal conviction is also a crime in Switzerland, then, an only then, will the secrecy be lifted.
+Because it is a very reputable country with high regard for integrity, honesty and the strength of the banking system, laws are in place to prevent Swiss banks from sheltering criminal proceeds.
+For example, proceeds from theft, terrorism and drug trafficking will trigger alarms.
+If authorities suspect that such an individual has placed proceeds in the Swiss banking system, investigators will take the case before a Swiss judge.
+Then, if the criminal conviction is also a crime in Switzerland, then, an only then, will the secrecy be lifted.

 Tax evasion is not a crime according to Swiss law.
 Therefore, a conviction in a foreign country will not penetrate the banking secrecy laws.
-In spite of this, Companies Incorporated highly recommends that you follow the laws of your jurisdiction.
+In spite of this, General Corporate Services, Inc. highly recommends that you follow the laws of your jurisdiction.
 Many countries, such as the US, Canada and UK tax worldwide income.
 If you are subject to such laws, we highly recommend that you follow them.

 Swiss banks are some of the safest banks in the world.
 There are banks with over $300 billion in assets and banks that are over 300 years old.